-For those willing to watch me struggle through the piece above, a few issues become apparent.
+For those willing to watch me struggle through the piece below left, a few issues become apparent.
 One is that the Martin Backpacker with nylon strings doesn’t project enough sound to be properly audible, and in general it’s just a really limiting instrument.
 (This was the last time I would play it at an SCA event, if memory serves, and led to the decision to invest in what ended up being two lute guitars, to provide a more SCA appropriate profile, and better playability and sound.)
 Another issue is basically stage fright, because less than two years into trying to really play these pieces I still wasn’t comfortable.
 But ultimately, comfort is a function of expertise, and the only way to acquire expertise is practice, and I wasn’t practicing enough.

 Last year, preparing for K&Q Bardic Champions, I determined to spend the time necessary to really learn this piece and get comfortable playing it, in the hope of proving to myself and the K&Q audience that it could be done with enough dedication.
-The performance below, on my Roosebeck lute guitar (Rosalind), is the result.
+The performance above right, on my Roosebeck lute guitar (Rosalind), is the result.

 This is by no means a perfect performance, or even close.
 And the choice to perform all six verses of the piece meant showing more fumbles than if I’d just done three.
 But “Come again” is one of the best-known songs in the Elizabethan lute catalog, and I’ve heard it sung twice at K&Q Bardic Champions, both times by finalists (Martyn de Halliwell, who was chosen as Queen’s Bard, and Phelippe de Vigneron).
 Both gentles performed all six verses.
 I felt it was important in that environment give over the full piece to the audience, because the verses do have a progression in relation to one another (and honestly, I didn’t want anyone to question whether I was willing to go to the trouble of learning the whole thing).